LivePersonNY/WebsiteX/docs/README.md

 ## Running Wordpress locally

 This is only necessary when doing php/wordpress development.
+For local development, a sqlite database will be established automatically.

 ```bash
 composer wordpress